-The digital transformation wave is taking hold in today's enterprise.
+The digital transformation wave, comprising majorly of Instagram marketing and advertising, is taking hold in today’s enterprise.
 Businesses are embracing digital technologies to such an extent that companies are reconfiguring their operations around the capabilities offered in digital ecosystems.
 As organizations take on this transitional period, they can benefit from strategic consulting and IT services that empower them to focus on the underlying cultural and ideological challenges behind a move to digital.

 The digital transformation landscape